-The basic principles of why and how airplanes fly apply to all planes, from the Wright Brothers' first machine Wright Flyer to a modern Stealth Bomber, and those principles are the same for radio control and full size airplanes alike.
+The basic principles of why and how planes fly apply to all planes, from the Wright Brothers' first machine Wright Flyer to a modern Stealth Bomber.
+Those principles are the same for radio control and full size airplanes alike.

 Although the true physics of flying airplanes are quite complex, the whole subject can be simplified a bit - enough for us to get a fundamental understanding of what makes a plane fly, at least!

-Essentially there are 4 aerodynamic forces that act on an airplane in flight; these are lift, drag, thrust and weight (i.e. gravity).
+Essentially there are 4 aerodynamic forces that act on an airplane in flight, they are lift, drag, thrust and weight (i.e. gravity).

 The picture below shows how these 4 forces act on an airplane in flight:

-A cross section of a typical airplane wing will show the top surface to be more curved than the bottom surface.
+A cross-section of a typical airplane wing will show the top surface to be more curved, or differently curved, than the bottom surface.
 This shaped profile is called an 'airfoil' (or 'aerofoil') and the shape exists because it's long been proven (since the dawn of flight) that an airfoil generates significantly more lift than opposing drag i.e. it's very efficient at generating lift.

 Above: the general movement of air over an airfoil.